Published on September 5th, 2016 | by Emma Hackwood1

 The Local Delicacies!

-There is one major reason and one reason alone why anyone must visit Singapore – the food.
+There is one major reason and one reason alone why everyone must visit Singapore – the incredible food.

-Our guide took us to a local café where the regulars and true Singaporeans stop by for their favourites.
-He recommended two local treats that are a must-try in Singapore, calamansi juice, a fruit juice similar to lemonade, and kaya toast, toasted bread topped with a sweet, delicious spread.
-Yum.
+Besides the hawker centres and countless other delicious eateries, our guide took us to a local café where true Singaporeans stop by for their favourites.
+He recommended two local treats that are a must-try in Singapore: calamansi juice (a fruit juice similar to lemonade) and kaya toast (toasted bread topped with a sweet, delicious spread).
+Yum!

-Overall, we would not have seen or learned half as much as we did if we hadn’t had a local to show us the way.
-The tour was fun, our guide was friendly and informative, and I would recommend this experience in Singapore or a different Urban Adventures in any other city to anyone wanting to get to know it better.
+Overall, we would not have seen or learned half as much about Singapore if we hadn’t had a local to show us around.
+The tour was fun, our guide was friendly and informative, and I would recommend this experience in Singapore, or any other city, to anyone wanting to get to know their destination better.